012: How to create an email newsletter for your art business

 - Hold off on picking an email service provider until you read/listen to the next article: 10 Steps to Create An Email Newsletter for Your Art Business

-- Community Members, you can go to the Art Business Resources of your Library and download the Email Marketing Planning Template in the form that you prefer.
+- Positive Painters have access to Email Marketing Lunch and Learn and can download the Email Marketing Planning Template in the form that you prefer.

 Next week we are going to cover 10 Steps to Create an Email Newsletter for Your Art Business.